Who Is In Christ?

 (Romans 6:7)

 According to verse 6, that includes all of humanity.
-Our old self was crucified with Christ.
+Our old self was crucified with Christ—past tense, accomplished fact.

 Everyone died with Christ.

-Faith is the lens that lets us recognize it.
+Faith is the lens that allows us to recognize it and to live from Christ’s deliverance.

 Romans 6:8 - Alive With Him, Forever Free